Hobo-Hilly/SecurityPlus/OpSec-Incident-Response/SIEM-SOAR/README.md

 # What does it do?
 EX:
 We've got a lot of components within our networks, which equals a lot of data inputs across the network.
 These can be things like firewalls, servers, anti malware software, a Syslog Server.
 Maybe you've got multiple Syslog servers and they're geographically dispersed.
-We want to collect ALL of that information
+We want to collect ALL of that information.

 - The SIM, allows us to log, store, aggregate, and collect that information.
 **NOTE: The complexities behind one of these systems goes a lot farther than this, but these are the basic concepts of what that security information management involves.